-Rap Of China is part of the Black Book Of Odes in this century.
+A chapter in China’s Black Book Of Odes in this century.

 Beneath the glamour afforded by Rap Of China, which cost some £23.7 million and has garnered over 2.5 billion views, Chinese hip hop unravels the exciting tale of a cultural uprising in the hearts and minds of China’s digital natives.
-There’s the new collection of cool outfits to try.
-There’s the caution of Chinese rappers having to watch their temper and tone down controversial rhymes in the face of the government’s Great Firewall – not theirs, but some other joker who might spoil the market for them.

-There’s prevailing stories like gender discrimination, which isn’t a big issue in China, and then there’s cultural appropriation, the most dangerously controversial topic in the entire genre.
+There’s prevailing stories like gender discrimination, which isn’t a big issue in China, then there’s cultural appropriation, perhaps the most dangerously controversial topic in the entire genre.
 Dangerous not because of online sentiments, but because of the government’s hard sanctions on entertainment culture, which can spell the end of a foolhardy singer’s career.